Robie House: Use as residence

 The Robies sold the house in December 1911 to David Lee Taylor, president of the advertising agency Taylor-Critchfield Company.
 The final sale price was approximately 20% less than the construction cost.
 David's son Phillips, who was 10 years old when his father bought the house, recalled that he frequently ran half-mile laps between the living and dining rooms, although his siblings did not join him.
 David Taylor died in the house on October 22, 1912, less than a year after he bought the house.
 Taylor's widow, Ellen Taylor, sold the house and most of its contents to Marshall Dodge Wilber, treasurer of the Wilber Mercantile Agency, that November.
 Marshall reportedly paid $45,000 for the house; he, his wife Isadora, and their two daughters lived nearby on Dorchester Avenue at the time.
 According to Phillips, the only objects his mother took with them were a lamp, a chair, and a humidor.

-The Wilbers were the last family to occupy the house, moving in on December 3, 1912, and living there for fourteen years.
+The Wilbers, the last family to occupy the house, moved in on December 3, 1912, and lived there for fourteen years.
 The billiard room became a music room, and the living room became a parlor.
 The Wilbers employed a cook and a "second girl", who lived on site, and a handyman, who came to the house every day.
 The house sometimes hosted events, such as meetings of the Chicago Dramatic Society and the Quadranglers of the University of Chicago.
 Marshall also constructed a machine shop near the garage, while Isadora hired three men to restore the facade c.
 1913.
 The roof and three windows were replaced in 1916, and the Wilbers decorated the house with several photographs of their 25-year-old daughter Marcia after she died that year.
 The original coal-fired boiler was ineffective at warming the house during winter, so the Wilbers added an oil-fired furnace in 1919, replacing it in 1921.
 The Wilbers' surviving daughter, Jeannette, recalled that Wright often visited their house on short notice.
 By 1926, Jeannette had moved out.
-Marshall was in his sixties and wished to sell the house, as he was not in good health.
+Marshall was in his sixties and in poor health, and he wished to sell the house.